 If you’re using a POS system or merchant accounts like Stripe or PayPal, reconcile those weekly.
 Make sure the numbers match up.
 Discrepancies can lead to errors or even fraud, so including this in your weekly bookkeeping checklist is important.

 Late payments can disrupt cash flow, so set aside time each week to follow up on overdue invoices.
 Send reminders to clients, check for outstanding balances, and escalate persistent non-payers if needed.
-Automating payment reminders through accounting software can streamline this process and help reduce payment delays.
+Automating payment reminders by using AI accounting tools can streamline this process and help reduce payment delays.

-This is bigger than the daily one.
 This process, encompassing all financial accounts, ensures the alignment of internal records with external statements.
-Timely identification of discrepancies is crucial for safeguarding against errors, fraudulent activities, and unauthorized transactions
+Timely identification of discrepancies is crucial for safeguarding against errors, fraudulent activities, and unauthorized transactions.

-Review all outstanding payments to suppliers and vendors.
 Make sure you pay bills on time to avoid late fees and maintain good relationships with your vendors.
 On the flip side, examine accounts receivables such as outstanding invoices and payments due from clients.
-Timely collections are an essential element of a bookkeeping checklist for healthy cash flow.

-Those ‘miscellaneous’ expenses?
-They need a home!
-Categorizing them gives you a really clear picture of how your money’s being used.
+Categorizing miscellaneous expenses gives you a really clear picture of how your money’s being used.
 This kind of detail is super helpful when you’re planning your budget, analyzing your finances, or getting ready for taxes.

-Your accountant should check that your general ledger lines up with your reconciliation and sub-ledger reports.
+Your remote bookkeeper should check that your general ledger lines up with your reconciliation and sub-ledger reports.
 Once that’s done, pull together your key financial reports.
 These reports are like a health check for your business and can show you where you stand and help you make smart choices.

 Software updates safeguard against security and operational risks, while regular inventory assessments, aimed at identifying product trends, facilitate strategic adjustments.
 This proactive approach to both software and inventory management ensures financial and operational efficiency.